 Students are eligible to receive one loan up to $3,400.

 How many TOTE loans can I receive?

 Each student is eligible to receive one TOTE loan.
-Applicants are NOT guaranteed a loan and are awarded to those applicants with the greatest financial need.
+Applicants are NOT guaranteed a loan; loans are awarded to those applicants who demonstrate the greatest financial need.
 Need is determined based on the Expected Family Contribution (EFC) amount located on the Free Application for Federal Student Aid (FAFSA) Student Aid Report (SAR).

 Who determines which students receive a TOTE loan?

 LDHL staff members determine the eligibility of loan applicants and make recommendations to the Board of Directors.

 When will I know if I received a TOTE loan?

 TOTE loan applicants will be notified within four to six weeks of successfully completing the application.
 Recipients will be sent legal documents that must be completed and returned within two weeks.

 Students must be enrolled or plan to enroll in either of the following programs at Lancaster County Career and Technology Center (LCCTC):

 - 16-month Automotive Technology Associate Specialized Degree (AST)